 Theorosa’s Bridge/109th Street Bridge, Valley Center

 Take a drive just a few miles north of Wichita and you’ll run into an area that is no stranger to legend.
 While there are many variations of the story, all of them involve a woman named Theorosa.
 The common thread seems to be the story of a Native American tribe ambushing pioneer settlers on an old, wooden bridge outside of what is now Valley Center.
 After a tragedy happens, Theorosa is said to haunt the waters of Jester Creek, the water beneath the bridge.
 The bridge burned down twice and was rebuilt with cement in 1991.
 Those who stand on the bridge and yell are said to be attacked by a ghost that tries to push them over.
 There have also been reports of cars stalling, balls of light, a woman standing on the bridge and mournful voices in the wind.
+This bridge is also known as “Crybaby Bridge,” because the sound of an infant crying can be heard.
+Part of that legend includes the woman, Theorosa, drowning her half Native, half white baby out of shame.
+The bridge is located at 109th Street & Meridian Avenue.

 The Blue Handkerchief Ghost of Carey House Square/Eaton Hotel Ghost